dorjeduck/mojo-dictionary-benchmarks/README.md

-# mojo-dictionary-benchmarks
+# Mojo dictionary benchmarks

-This repository contains a set of programs designed to benchmark various dictionary implementations in **Mojo**, with additional comparisons to other programming languages (Python and Rust right now).
-The goal is to evaluate the performance of Mojo's dictionary implementations and provide a setup for experiments.
+This repository contains programs to benchmark different dictionary implementations in **Mojo**, with comparisons to other languages (currently Python and Rust).
+The main goal is to evaluate the performance of Mojo's dictionary implementations and set up a foundation for future improvements.

 ## Overview